leofonic/oxid_restrictdelivery/README.md

-Module for Oxid eShop 4.6.x and 4.8.x
+Module for Oxid eShop 4.6.x to 4.10.x

 Oxid Bug #4123:
 customers can select deliveryset even if some articles in basket cannot be sent with this deliveryset